gdotgordon/site_word_freq/README.md

 channels, one for the goroutines to read URLs to process, and another for the results to be sent back to the main processing loop.
 We use a looping and counting techique that is determines when we're done processing.

-The code loops, first waiting for new URLs to process, removing any sites already visited, and then sends the unique urls to the task channel to be processed.
-It adds 1 to the count for each record sent to the task queue, and decrements by one before it is about to read the results channel.
-This counting technique is demonstrated in Donovan and Kernighan's "The Go Programming Language" book.
+This technique is demonstrated in Donovan and Kernighan's "The Go Programming Language" book.